 Purplefish Agency is a creative communications agency with purpose, delivering pervasive communications that drives your business and evolves with you.
 Account manager Mallika Jhaveri gives us an insight to the changes in their company since becoming B Corp certified:

-Successes in Purplefish Agency’s first year include:
+Successes in Purplefish Agency’s First Year:

-• Supporting Babbasa and the Our City Office to launch OurCity2030 – a city-wide initiative to close the ethnic inequality gap here in Bristol.
+- Supported Babbasa and the Our City Office to launch OurCity2030, a city-wide initiative to close the ethnic inequality gap in Bristol.

 Advice from Purplefish Agency:

-The B Corp principles are a great way to start thinking in a more sustainable way about how you run your business even if you’re not on the path to getting the full certification just yet.
-The Business Impact Report is a free and brilliant framework for any business aiming to become more sustainable, transparent, and inclusive.
+“B Corp principles are a great starting point for running a more sustainable business, even if full certification isn’t yet your goal.
+The Business Impact Report offers a free and valuable framework for businesses aiming to become more sustainable, transparent, and inclusive.”

-Pursuing the path to certification is long, but definitely worth it!
-Becoming a B Corp opens up opportunities for new business as a large number of clients prefer working with B Corps.
-Most importantly, becoming a B Corp allows your company to network, engage and collaborate with a large and growing community of other B Corps, ensuring a great influx of sustainable and inclusive business relations.
+Becoming a B Corp opens up new business opportunities.
+Many clients prefer working with B Corps.
+Most importantly, becoming a B Corp allows your company to network, engage, and collaborate with a growing community.
+This ensures a great influx of sustainable and inclusive business relations.

 Our commitment, what are we going to do next at Skylark Media?

 This is a journey of continuous improvement!
-B Corp is holistic, and not exclusively focused on a single social or environmental issue – there’s still a lot for us to learn.
-This month, we attended Bristol & Bath B Local’s inaugural Purposefest to learn about doughnut economics and corporate activism from the likes of Verel Rodrigues, Maria Wood and Erinch Sahan.
-One of the next steps is to explore a transition into employee ownership so we can focus on challenging traditional ways of doing business and improving employee engagement as well as the impact we have on communities in the long term.
+B Corp is holistic and not focused on a single issue.
+There’s still a lot for us to learn.This month, we attended Bristol & Bath B Local’s inaugural Purposefest.
+We learned about doughnut economics and corporate activism from Verel Rodrigues, Maria Wood, and Erinch Sahan.One of the next steps is to explore a transition into employee ownership.
+This will help us challenge traditional business practices and improve employee engagement.
+It will also enhance our long-term impact on communities.